 Microsoft Azure is a cloud computing platform that has witnessed significant growth recently with more and more organizations adopting it.
 Azure offers various services in a multitude of domains including Database Management, Content Delivery, Networking, etc. There is a significant increase in the number of people who search for Azure Cosmos DB tutorials, how does Cosmos DB work, introduction to Cosmos DB, Basics of Cosmos DB, etc. Cosmos DB in Azure is a proprietary, globally distributed, multi-model database service that takes advantage of Azure’s tools and technologies to provide high throughput, high availability, and low latency.

 Before going ahead with ‘What is Azure Cosmos DB’ it would be worthwhile to refresh your Azure concepts.
-For detailed information, please refer to this blog: What is Azure and how does it work?

 This article gives an overview of Cosmos DB basics.
 Topics that will be covered here are: